udacity/mws-restaurant-stage-2/README.md

 grunt
 ```
 to complete installation.
 * Now, start an HTTP server on your local computer.
-One method is to use a simple Python tool that you probaby already have installed on your computer.
+One method is to use a simple Python tool that you probably already have installed on your computer.
 Try the following:

     * In a console or terminal, check the version of Python you have:
   ```shell